 Your voting options will be dependent on the particular proposal for which you wish to cast a vote.
 With respect to proposal 1 (the election of directors), you may vote "for" all of the Director Nominees or "withhold" authority to vote for one or all of the Director Nominees.
-With respect to each of proposals 2 and 3, you may vote "for" or "against" such proposal or you may "abstain" from casting a vote on such proposal.
-With respect to proposal 4, you may vote for "1 Year," "2 Years" or "3 Years" or you may "abstain" from casting a vote on such proposal.
+With respect to each of proposals 2, 3, 4, 5, 6 and 7, you may vote "for" or "against" such proposal or you may "abstain" from casting a vote on such proposal.
 Abstentions, votes marked "withheld" and broker non-votes will be counted for the purpose of determining whether a quorum is present at the Annual Meeting.

 Broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
 These matters are referred to as "non-routine" matters.
-The election of the directors is "non-routine."
+The election of the directors, the Opportunity Waiver Limitation Proposal, the Officer Exculpation Proposal, the 242(d) Proposal, and the Stockholder Ratification Proposal are each "non-routine."
 Thus, in tabulating the voting result for these proposals, shares that constitute broker non-votes are not considered votes cast on that proposal.
-The ratification of the appointment of the Auditor is a "routine" matter and therefore a broker may vote on this matter without instructions from the beneficial owner as long as instructions are not given.
+The ratification of the appointment of the Auditor and the Authorized Share Proposal are "routine" matters and therefore a broker may vote on these matters without instructions from the beneficial owner as long as instructions are not given.